msymeonides/Migrate3D/README.md

 conda activate Migrate3D
 python3 ~/Migrate3D/Migrate3D-main/main.py
 ```
+In the prompt, you will see a notification that the GUI is now available ("Dash is running on http://127.0.0.1:5555/").
+You can now go to this address in your web browser to access the Migrate3D GUI.

 Note that the output result spreadsheets will be saved under /Users/your_username/Migrate3D/Migrate3D-main/.

 ### On Linux (tested in Ubuntu 23.10):